 2013 Best Fuel Efficiency

-Toyota has been long known for its reliable, durable and economical vehicles and it appears the 2013 Toyota Highlander is no exception.
-The 2013 Toyota Highlander is also available as a hybrid SUV.
-U.S. News & World Report ranked this SUV #2 among affordable midsize SUVs and #3 among affordable SUVs with three rows.
-The 2013 Highlander offers a 4 cylinder engine with the base or Plus trim and a 6 cylinder with the SE or limited trims.
+Toyota has been long known for its reliable, durable and economical vehicles and it appears Toyota Highlander is no exception.
+The Highlander is also available as a hybrid.
+U.S. News & World Report ranked it #2 among affordable midsize SUVs and #3 among affordable SUVs with three rows.
+It offers a 4 cylinder engine with the base or Plus trim and a 6 cylinder with the SE or limited trims.

 2013 Kia Sorento – $23,150